-To access VOX mode, press the "(MENU) button" three times, VOX will display at the top of the LCD.
-Press the "DOWN button" or "UP button" to select an option, "OFF-1-2-3" (1 is low voice sensitivity and will only pick up load noises, while 3 is high sensitivity and will pick up soft noises).
-Once the desired option has been selected, press the "(PTT) BUTTON" and this will save the selected channel and the radio will return to the default screen with the "VOX" displayed at the top.
+To access VOX mode, press the "(MENU/PWR) BUTTON" three times, VOX will display at the top of the LCD.
+Press the "UP ARROW" or "DOWN ARROW" to select an option, "OFF-1-2-3" (1 is low voice sensitivity and will only pick up load noises, while 3 is high sensitivity and will pick up soft noises).
+Once the desired option has been selected, press the "(MON) BUTTON" and this will save the selected channel and the radio will return to the default screen with the "VOX" displayed at the top.
 When VOX is activated, every time the radio detects a noise it will automatically transmit.